How to get a visa for Australia

 This visa is also known as "ETA", an authorisation/ visa to travel to Australia for up to 12 months.
 With this e-visa and during that period, you can enter and leave Australia as many times as you wish, though each stay cannot exceed 3 consecutive months.

-The ETA visa is a tourist visa Australia, meaning that it is valid to travel to Australia for tourism purposes or visiting family and friends.
+The ETA visa is an Australia tourist Visa, meaning that it is valid to travel to Australia for tourism purposes or visiting family and friends.
 The ETA Australia can also be used for study while in Australia if you do not exceed 90 consecutive days in the country.

 Visitor's visa (subclass 600)